 If you`re thinking that Pompeii is just a bunch of ruins… Well, you`re wrong, my friend!
 Keep in mind that, since I had always been a “Pompeii freak”, by the time I got there, I already knew a lot about the city.
 Yet, nothing I read in the books had prepared me for what I found there…

 The city is HUGE.
 Ok, yes, I took my time exploring it, entering the houses – some so well preserved, with the original mosaics and tiles, that you can almost expect to see someone there – and I took a lot of pictures, good ones, but still, it took the whole afternoon for me to see (almost) all of it.

-I have been to historic sites before, most of them in Italy, but seeing A WHOLE CITY that is one big archeological site is kind of overwhelming.
+I have been to historic sites before, most of them in Italy, but seeing A WHOLE CITY that is one big archaeological site is kind of overwhelming.
 I touched the walls, closed my eyes, tried to imagine how they lived.
-Pompeia was one of the biggest italian cities before this catastrophe, with an estimated population of 11.000 people – we are talking about the year of 79 AD!
+Pompeia was one of the biggest Italian cities before this catastrophe, with an estimated population of 11.000 people – we are talking about the year of 79 AD!

-As incredible as it is, some parts of the city are so well preserved that you can get a clear image of how they lived, how did the interior of the houses looked like, the colours, the finishes, the details…
+As incredible as it is, some parts of the city are so well preserved that you can get a clear image of how they lived, how did the interior of the houses look like, the colours, the finishes, the details…

 Even just writing about this I get shivers, but because the city of Pompeii was lost for over 1.500 years, and the tragedy that struck was so fast and final, even the bodies of people – and some dogs! – were preserved under the layers of volcanic ashes.
-Some of them, like the ones in this photos I took, were frozen in time, posing still for eternity..
+Some of them, like the ones in this photos I took, was frozen in time, posing still for eternity..